Volkswagen Golf Mk5: GTI W12-650

-The car features a 6.0L W12 bi-turbo engine from the Bentley Continental GT delivering 650 PS, 720 Nm of torque, 0-100 km/h in 3.7 seconds, and a top speed of 202 mph.
+The car features a 6.0L W12 bi-turbo engine from the Bentley Continental GT producing 650 PS and 720 Nm of torque, which reportedly allows it to accelerate from 0-100 km/h in 3.7 seconds and reach a top speed of 202 mph.
 The W12 differs from the standard GTI in several ways.
-It features 19-inch wheels that resembled the GTI's.
-It is 70 mm lower and 160 mm wider, the rear seats have been removed to accommodate the mid-engine design, and the roof is made from carbon-fibre composite, front brakes are from the Audi RS4, and rear brakes and axle are from a Lamborghini Gallardo.
+It features 19-inch wheels that resemble the GTI's original wheels, it is 70 mm lower and 160 mm wider, the rear seats have been removed to accommodate the mid-engine design, the roof is made from carbon-fibre composite, the front brakes are from the Audi RS4, and the rear brakes and axle are from a Lamborghini Gallardo.
 The W12-650 achieved a time of 1:29.6 on BBC Top Gear's Power Lap feature.
 Jeremy Clarkson showed that the car had some trouble with high-speed cornering but was extremely fast in the straight sections of the track.
+In February 2026, Volkswagen brought out the concept again, now repainted in Tornado Red, for the Golf's 50th birthday.

 Concepts

 TDI Hybrid

 A VW Golf TDI Hybrid concept was shown at the March 2008 Geneva Motor Show.
 The concept vehicle shown had a 74 hp three-cylinder TDI engine – probably the 1.4 litre used in the Volkswagen Polo BlueMotion – mated to a 27 hp electric motor, and a seven-speed double-clutch DSG transmission.
 The electric power system is a Nickel-metal hydride battery in the boot, and a regenerative braking system.
 An "energy monitor" display on the dashboard keeps tabs on what the powertrain is doing, and provides both a stop/start capability and a full-electric mode at low speed.
-The design also includes concepts introduced via BlueMotion, with smaller grill and thinner low-resistance tyres.
+The design also includes concepts introduced via BlueMotion, with smaller grille and thinner low-resistance tyres.
 According to Germany's Auto Bild, the car will get 69.9 mpg, and emit 90 g/km of carbon dioxide, less than the 104 g/km emitted by the Toyota Prius and 116 emitted by the Honda Civic Hybrid.
 The TDI Hybrid was expected to be marketed in Europe from mid-2009.

 VW has decided against launching the Golf TDI Hybrid as originally planned.
 Instead, the company is opting to integrate the hybrid system with a 1.4 TFSI four-cylinder engine.
 In a statement during the Geneva press conference, VW mentioned that while the Golf TDI Hybrid remains a concept for now, there is a good chance a similar model will hit production lines in the future.
 According to VW of America spokesperson Keith Price, there are currently no definite plans to put the car into production.
 It remains purely conceptual at this stage.